isomerpages/moe-kentridgesec/_school-information/Administrative Matters/School Book List and Uniform.md

 </style>
 *Please note there will be **no sales** after 13 Dec 2024 to prepare for incoming 2025 Sec 1.*

-**We strongly encourage all parents to opt for online ordering and delivery.** The information for our vendors are as follows:
+To facilitate the ease of purchasing the textbooks and uniforms, our bookshop and uniform vendors have put in place online ordering and delivery options.
+We strongly encourage all parents to opt for online ordering and delivery.
+The website addresses for our vendors are as follows:<br><br>
 Bookshop Vendor:&nbsp;[https://www.annkev.com](https://www.annkev.com/)
 Uniform Vendor:&nbsp;[https://khuniform.com](https://khuniform.com/)